Rubik's Revenge: Permutations

 The full number is 7401196841564901869874093974498574336000000000 possible permutations (about 7401 septillion, 7.4 septilliard on the long scale or 7.4 quattuordecillion on the short scale).

-Some versions of the cube have one of the centre pieces marked with a logo, distinguishing it from the other three of the same colour.
+Some models of the cube have one of the centre pieces marked with a logo, distinguishing it from the other three of the same colour.
 Since there are four distinguishable positions for this piece, the number of permutations is quadrupled, yielding 2.96×10^{46} possibilities.
 Any of the four possible positions for this piece could be regarded as correct.

 Solutions

 There are several methods that can be used to solve the puzzle.
 One such method is the reduction method, so called because it effectively reduces the 4×4×4 to a 3×3×3.
 Cubers first group the centre pieces of common colours together, then pair edges that show the same two colours.
 Once this is done, turning only the outer layers of the cube allows it to be solved like a 3×3×3 cube.

 Another method is the Yau method, named after Robert Yau.
 The Yau method is similar to the reduction method, and it is the most common method used by speedcubers.
-The Yau methods starts by solving two centers on opposite sides.
+The Yau method starts by solving two centers on opposite sides.
 Three cross d are then solved.
 Next, the four remaining centers are solved.
 Afterwards, any remaining are solved.
-This reduces down to a 3x3x3 cube.
+This reduces the 4×4×4 down to a 3×3×3 cube.

 A method similar to the Yau method is called Hoya.
 It was invented by Jong-Ho Jeong.
 It involves the same steps as Yau, but in a different order.
 It starts with all centers being solved except for 2 adjacent centers.
 Then form a cross on the bottom, then solve the last two centers.
-After this, it is identical to Yau, finishing the edges, and solving the cube as a 3x3.
+After this, it is identical to Yau, finishing the edges, and solving the cube as a 3×3.